Death of Ali Abdulhadi Mushaima: Funeral and protests

 On 14 February, after Mushaima's death was announced, a large crowd gathered at the Salmaniya medical complex.
 Late into the night they set off in a protest march towards Pearl Roundabout in Manama.
 Clashes with security forces resulted in some of the protesters being injured.

-Because of delays waiting for the coroner and the public prosecutor's report Mushaima's body was not released to the family until late after midnight.
+Because of delays waiting for the coroner and the public prosecutor's report, Mushaima's body was not released to the family until late after midnight.

 On 15 February, funeral procession of Mushaima took place.
 It was organized that the body be taken from the Salmaniya medical complex and then carried to the cemetery in Al Daih for burial.
-According to eyewitnesses, more than 2,000 were starting to gather by hospital gates in order to take part in the procession, when riot police began firing tear gas and shotguns at them.
+According to eyewitnesses, more than 2,000 people were starting to gather by hospital gates in order to take part in the procession, when riot police began firing tear gas and shotguns at them.
 One man, Fadhel Al-Matrook, died in hospital after getting shot by shotgun pellets.
-According to witnesses, at least 25 were injured as a result of police rubber bullets, tear gas and shotgun.
+According to witnesses, at least 25 people were injured as a result of police rubber bullets, tear gas and shotgun.

 An estimated 10,000 people participated in the funeral march for Mushaima through the streets of Jidhafs and Al Daih, west of Manama.
 Mourners carried Bahrain flags as well as black flags.

 After the funeral, protesters marched to the Pearl Roundabout, where security forces were already stationed.
 The protesters were initially allowed to occupy the traffic junction and the security forces withdrew without any violent clashes.
 Two days later, however, on Bloody Thursday (2011), security forces attacked the crowd and killed four more protesters.

 The next day, Mushaima's final mourning rituals were held in Al Daih.
 Thousands of mourners carrying Bahrain and black flags participated in the ritual mourning procession from Al Daih Ma'tam to Jidhafs graveyard.
 Mourners chanted "With our blood and soul we sacrifice ourselves for Martyr" and "With our blood and soul we sacrifice ourselves for Bahrain".

 At the close of the mourning ceremony, many mourners carrying Bahrain flags gathered for a protest march to the Pearl Roundabout.
 As they reached the fire station in Manama, with army forces stationed 100 meters away from them, they were chanting "peaceful, peaceful".
 Witnesses said that soldiers opened fire on the protesters using live ammunition, wounding at least 40 including Abdul Redha Buhmaid, who was shot in head and died a few days later.